Our view: New trial for Lucio could produce long-awaited answers

 This decision is not an endpoint.
 It is only a new point in a long and winding death-penalty case where the hope now is some lingering questions will finally be answered.

-This article originally appeared on Amarillo Globe-News: New trial for Lucio could produce long-awaited answers
+This article originally appeared on Lubbock Avalanche-Journal: New trial for Lucio could produce long-awaited answers